 - You cannot delay the children because you want to spend Thanksgiving time with them when it is not your agreed upon or scheduled day.

 - You cannot preclude or hinder the children because you dislike your ex-in-laws with whom they will be celebrating Thanksgiving with.

 Family Law in Orlando, Florida

-If you are a resident of Florida area and need any assistance with your Parental Time-Sharing Agreement, contact our attorneys at the Arwani Law The family law attorneys at Arwani Law Firm, PLLC have handled complex divorces with complicated parenting plans and timesharing schedules in Orlando and surrounding areas.
+If you are a resident of Florida area and need any assistance with your Parental Time-Sharing Agreement, contact our attorneys at the Arwani Law The family law attorneys at Arwani Law Firm have handled complex divorces with complicated parenting plans and timesharing schedules in Orlando and surrounding areas.
 We can help you navigate your divorce or modify your parenting plan with confidence.
 Contact us today to find out about next steps.